urbantrout/docs/en/templating/variables/assetfilemodel.md

 ### `getFolder()`

-Returns an {entry:templating/assetfoldermodel:link} object with info about the folder the file lives in.
+Returns an [AssetFolder Model](assetfoldermodel.md) object with info about the folder the file lives in.

 ### `getHeight( transform )`